2015 Medicare Part D coverage gap and catastrophic coverage

 How the Plan meets access requirements

 UnitedHealthcare has contracts with pharmacies that equal or exceed CMS requirements for pharmacy access in your area.
-The pharmacy network includes more than 65,000 network pharmacies nationwide including retail, mail order, long-term care, home infusion and I/T/U (Indian Health Service, Tribal or Urban Indian) pharmacy services.
+The pharmacy network includes more than 65,000 standard network pharmacies nationwide including retail, mail order, long-term care, home infusion and I/T/U (Indian Health Service, Tribal or Urban Indian) pharmacy services.

 If you need to have your prescription filled at a pharmacy that is not in our network, there are some exceptions allowed.
 But these are limited to emergencies when you are traveling and run out of your medicine, or if you become ill and cannot get to a network pharmacy.
 If that happens, you will need to fill out a claim form and you may not get the same negotiated prices as you would through a network pharmacy.